 The taxi drivers generally won't accept tips and they also will give you a receipt from the meter.. this has their number on it so if there are any problems you can ring them up and get them fined for over charging you - so keep the receipt.

-Have a good time in Shanghai! about 7 years ago
+Have a good time in Shanghai! over 7 years ago